GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 The PTHA18 often includes thousands or tens-of-thousands of scenarios on a source-zone.
-For some applications it is impractical to work with all scenarios, but may be practical to work with a random sample of scenarios that have similar statistical properties.
+For some applications it is impractical to work with all scenarios.
+But it may be practical to work with a random sample of scenarios that have similar statistical properties.

-For example, suppose we wish to conduct a probabilistic tsunami inundation hazard assessment, which will require running computationally expensive inundation models for every scenario.
+For example, suppose we wish to conduct a probabilistic tsunami inundation hazard assessment that requires running computationally expensive inundation models.
 It may be impractical to do this for every PTHA18 scenario, but feasible with a random sample containing hundreds or thousands of scenarios.

-This tutorial examines a few approaches to randomly sample scenarios from a given source-zone in a manner that is statistically consistent with the PTHA18.
+This tutorial demonstrates some approaches to randomly sample scenarios from a given source-zone in a manner that is statistically consistent with the PTHA18.
-This means that one can derive quantities of interest (such as the maximum-stage exceedance-rate at a hazard point) from the random scenarios, and the result will be arbitrarily close to the PTHA18 values IF the random sample is sufficiently large.
+This means that one can estimate quantities of interest (such as the maximum-stage exceedance-rate at a hazard point) from the random scenarios.
+The result will be approximate, but converge to the value that would have been obtained using all the scenarios as larger random samples are used.

 In all cases it is the users responsibility to determine a sample size sufficient for accurate results, and that the sampling strategy gives stable